Christophe28/invoices/README.md

 ## How to used it ?

 Pour utiliser l'application, rien de plus simple.
-Rendez-vous sur le "site" [Insérer l'url].
+Rendez-vous sur le "site" [url soon].

 ## Project Structure